Father Time

 Father Time is a personification of time, in particular the progression of history and the approach of death.
 In recent centuries, he is usually depicted as an elderly bearded man, sometimes with wings, dressed in a robe and carrying a scythe and an hourglass or other timekeeping device.

 As an image, the origins of "Father Time" are varied.
-The ancient Greeks themselves began to associate Chronos Protogenos with the god Cronos, who had the attribute of a harvester's sickle.
-The Romans equated Cronos with Saturn, who also had a sickle, and was treated as an old man, often with a crutch.
+The ancient Greeks themselves began to associate Chronos with the god Cronus, who had the attribute of a harvester's sickle.
+The Romans equated Cronus with Saturn, who also had a sickle, and was treated as an old man, often with a crutch.
 The wings and hourglass were early Renaissance additions and he eventually became a companion of the Grim Reaper, personification of Death, often taking his scythe.
 He may have as an attribute a snake with its tail in its mouth, an ancient Egyptian symbol of eternity.